JMIBarth/tutorials/bayesian_phylogenetic_inference/README.md

 	<summary> Answer (click here)</summary>

 --------
 The clade combining the three plovers endemic to New Zealand (*A.frontalis*, *C. bicinctus* and *C. obscurus*) apparently originated about 18 Ma, with a 95% HPD of ca. 13 – 24 Ma.
-In contrast to the maximum likelihood tree, the three New Zealand species from a well-supported clade (PP 1.0) in the Bayesian tree, indicating that they originate from a single dispersal event.
+In contrast to the maximum likelihood tree, the three New Zealand species from a well-supported clade (PP 1.0) in the Bayesian tree, indicating that they originate from a single dispersal event and have speciated on New Zealand.

 However, *Thinornis novaeseelandiae*, the fourth New Zealand species, may have arrived a little later (about 11 Ma, 95% HPD ca. 5.5 – 17 Ma) in an independent dispersal event, since it was resolved within the paraphyletic Charadrius group.

 <kbd>![](./img/div_date_long.tree.png)</kbd>